-John Deighton is the Harold M. Brierley Professor of Business Administration at Harvard Business School.
+John Deighton is Baker Foundation Professor of Business Administration at Harvard Business School.
 He is an authority on consumer behavior and marketing, with a focus on digital and direct marketing.
-He initiated and has led the HBS Executive Education program in digital marketing and taught the elective MBA course, Digital Marketing Strategy.
+He is currently developing course material on Big Data in Marketing, and previously initiated and led the HBS Executive Education program in Digital Marketing and taught the elective MBA course, Digital Marketing Strategy.

-He is the immediate past editor of the Journal of Consumer Research, a leading outlet for scholarly research on consumer behavior, and was the founding co-editor of the Journal of Interactive Marketing, which reports academic research on marketing and the Internet.
-He is the immediate past Executive Director of the Marketing Science Institute, a member of the Chairman’s Advisory Council of Marketing Edge, and a Director of the Berkman Center for Internet and Society at Harvard University.
+He is a past editor of the Journal of Consumer Research, a leading outlet for scholarly research on consumer behavior, and was the founding co-editor of the Journal of Interactive Marketing, which reports academic research on marketing and the Internet.
+He is a past Executive Director of the Marketing Science Institute, a member of the Chairman’s Advisory Council of Marketing Edge, and a Director of the Berkman Center for Internet and Society at Harvard University.
 He has been with HBS since 1994 and received the Greenhill Award for outstanding service to the school.

 Prior to joining HBS, he was on the faculties of the University of Chicago and the Tuck School of Business (Dartmouth College).
 He has a Ph.D. in Marketing from the Wharton School, University of Pennsylvania, and an MBA from the University of Cape Town.
 He also has a B.Sc. in Chemical Engineering from the University of Natal.
 His applied research includes consulting with a number of U.S and international corporations.

 I teach on the role of data and individual addressability in marketing.